OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/ongosub-ongoto-statements.md

 |Negative|An error occurs.|
 |Greater than 255|An error occurs.|

 You can mix line numbers and line labels in the same list.
-You can use as many line labels and line numbers as you like with **On...GoSub** and **On...GoTo**.
+Use as many line labels and line numbers as you like with **On...GoSub** and **On...GoTo**.
 However, if you use more labels or numbers than fit on a single line, you must use the [line-continuation character](../../Glossary/vbe-glossary.md#line-continuation-character) to continue the logical line onto the next physical line.

 > [!TIP]
 > **Select Case** provides a more structured and flexible way to perform multiple branching.